rtens/blog.rtens.org/src/articles/bhutan/2016-03-05 Bhutan Part Two.md

 Somehow I thought that time would slow down a bit if I move to such a different place.
 But it didn't.
 Not a bit.
 A third of my time in Bhutan is already over - 121 days to go, 61 down.

-But I enjoyed every single one of it.
+So I guess it's about time that I update this little travel log with what I've been doing the last days.
+One thing is clear: I enjoyed every single one of it.

 ![20160120_151606.jpg](static/img/bhutan/20160120_151606.jpg)